 These shots also show the difference in viewing angles – you can see much more with the iPro Lens than without it.

-Now it's the turn of the last iPro Lens - the telephoto lens.
-The most obvious example for such a lens is shooting a distant object.
+Now it’s the turn of the last iPro Lens – the telephoto lens.
+The most obvious example of such a lens is shooting a distant object.
 So, in front of us is a small parking lot:

-You can immediately see the difference with and without a telephoto camera - here I will not open up to anyone.
-And here's the second pair of shots:
+You can immediately see the difference with and without a telephoto camera – here; I will not open up to anyone.
+And here’s the second pair of shots:

 Cool Set of Lenses for iPhone

-The current iPhone 12, and 12 Pro have very good cameras and great shots.
-For those who enjoy shooting with a smartphone, iPro Lens are the right choice.
-With them, you can expand your horizons of creativity and get excellent quality pictures.
-Thanks to these lenses, your entire set of optics will fit in your jacket pocket, rather than a huge backpack.
 In the end, I was happy with the iPro Lens for iPhone.
 It contains the most popular lenses that can be ordered as a whole set or separately.
-If you have already combed your hands and want to attach such lenses to your iPhone, then you can buy it on Amazon (here is the link - iPro 0IP-KSTR-I6P iPro Lens System Starter Kit).
+If you have already combed your hands and want to attach such lenses to your iPhone, then you can buy it on Amazon (here is the link – iPro 0IP-KSTR-I6P iPro Lens System Starter Kit).